autoplot/documentation/javadoc/org/das2/graph/GrannyTickLabeller.md

-# org.das2.graph.GrannyTickLabellerTickLabeller based on the formatting and bounding-box capabilities of the
+# org.das2.graph.GrannyTickLabeller

- GrannyTextRenderer.
+TickLabeller based on the formatting and bounding-box capabilities of the GrannyTextRenderer.
 This class by default creates a DatumFormatter for the tickDescriptor it receives, and then uses the grannyFormat method to get the label.
 This object is useful as-is, but provides an easy way to get complex labels (e.g. TCAs) by overriding init and getLabel.

-GrannyTickLabeller( )
+# GrannyTickLabeller( )

 ***